mirai91/soc-portfolio/README.md

 Welcome to my cybersecurity portfolio 👋

-I'm Jesús Villanúa, a cybersecurity learner focused on **Blue Team and SOC operations**.
+I'm Jesús Villanúa Vega, a cybersecurity learner focused on **Blue Team and SOC operations**.
 After completing the **Google Cybersecurity Professional Certificate**, I started building hands-on projects to strengthen my defensive skills and prepare for real-world roles.

 This repository collects my personal labs and exercises in areas like: